Back to Blog

 If you skipped your annual mammogram, reschedule this life-saving screening as soon as possible.

-Continuing to delay what could be breast cancer only increases your odds of fatality.
+Continuing to delay a diagnosis only increases your odds of fatality.
 Take heart that even the most advanced stage of breast cancer is often treatable.

 "Delaying or avoiding your mammogram screening won’t stop breast cancer from developing and spreading.
 It will only delay detection,” Dr Kier says.
 “You can save your own life by getting your regular, routine mammogram."